top of page

 Along with regular water changes, remember to:

-• Test and balance your water regularly
+• Test and balance your water regularly.

-• Clean or replace your filters as needed
+• Clean or replace your filters as needed.

-• Shock the water weekly or after heavy use
+• Shock the water weekly or after heavy use.

-• Rinse off before getting into reduce oils and contaminants
+• Rinse off before getting in to reduce oils and contaminants.

 By sticking to a routine and changing your water every few months or sooner if needed, you’ll keep your hot tub sparkling, sanitary, and ready for relaxation year-round.